-My favorite vegetable is carrots by a long shot – raw, cooked, in soup, whatever.
-I am always looking for new ways to make sure I get my carrot fix.
-This is one of my favorite soups.
+Carrots are always available, they are affordable and versatile.
+This is a great soup that uses lots of carrots and is a good way to use extra carrots you think may go bad.
 You can eat it hot or cold.
 It has some interesting ingredients (lemongrass and Kafir lime leaves) that you can find at most Asian markets or you can leave them out.
-You can play around with different toppings such as toasted almonds or pumpkins seeds.
-You can also make this soup with butternut squash in place of the carrots or use half and half.
+You can play around with different toppings such as toasted almonds or pumpkin seeds.
+Butternut squash can be used instead of carrots, or use half and half.

 - 1 tablespoon olive oil